STCC Financial Aid - Satisfactory Academic Progress (SAP) Policy

 In addition, the following apply:

-- Up to 30 remedial credits and 45 ESL credits are exempt from this requirement.
+- Up to 24 remedial credits are exempt from this requirement.

 - Transfer credits that have been applied to the student's record will be considered in calculating the maximum time frame requirements for the program.